Smartcards & Tokens

 Qualified seal card

-Bundesdruckerei's TIM (Tax Identification Module) Card offers cryptographic protection against manipulation for digital recordings of business transactions in cash registers, taximeters and other types of cash register systems.
+Bundesdruckerei's TIM (Tax Identification Module) Card offers protection against manipulation for digital recordings of business transactions: Thanks to strong encryption, data recorded in cash registers, taximeters and other types of cash register systems cannot be altered.

-This card was developed by PTB (Physikalisch-Technische Bundesanstalt) based on the INSIKA approach.
-INSIKA is a German abbreviation for 'integrated security solution for cash registers processing metered values'.
-This solution meets the highest security requirements for business transactions that must be recorded.
+The INSIKA solution meets the highest security requirements for business transactions that must be recorded.
 These include, in particular, the international standards for signature creation devices and all basic requirements of the fiscal authorities.
 Our TIM Card comes with additional memory for sales totals, programmed security functions, as well as technical interface specifications.